-At TM3 Wealth, it is important that you are well-informed about what is happening in the markets.
-Here are a few of the key topics of conversation that deserve the most attention this month.
-If you have any questions or would like to continue the conversation, please reach out.
+At TM3 Wealth, it is important to us that you stay informed about the forces shaping today’s markets.
+Here’s what we believe deserves your attention this month.
+If you have any questions or would like to discuss these topics further, please reach out to your advisor.

 Sources: